The Doings to date.

 2013 - Lead Designer, Programming, Production

 SYABH is a deceptively tense comedy/horror, a First Person survival stealth 'em up, initially concieved and Kickstarted in a time before the "Survival Game" was a thing but prefiguring much of what went on to characterize the genre.
+It has sold over 600,000 copies to date.

 An experiment has gone horribly wrong, casting you and fragments of your infernal machine onto a parallel British Isles.
 This procedurally generated alter-Albion is crawling with posh robots, tweed-wearing techno-terrors who have hunted the human populace to extinction.
 And now they're after you...